 - Transfer to churned ice cream to chilled storage container.
 Cover and freeze for about four hours or until firm.

-- To make the optional coconut topping head a frying pan on medium heat.
+- To make the coconut topping head a frying pan on medium heat.
 Dry cook the coconut until golden brown and toasted, then remove from heat and allow to cool.

 - To serve remove from the freezer, scoop and enjoy.
 Fabulous on its own or with some toasted shredded coconut sprinkled over the top.
 Delicious!